First County Bank (CT) Brings Back Rate-Leading 15-Month No Penalty CD

 • Grace Period – 5 calendar days before automatic renewal.

-• Beneficiaries – Limited to one; a Social Security number is preferrable but not required for the beneficiary.
+• Beneficiaries – Limit of one; Social Security number is preferrable but not required for the beneficiary.

 • Credit check – ChexSystems.